ejjays/nexstream/README.md

 ## 💡 Why NexStream?

-Most online link to video converters today are cluttered with intrusive ads and restrict high-quality downloads (4K or higher) behind paywalls.
-NexStream was built to solve this—providing a clean, ad-free, and open-source solution that leverages `yt-dlp` to give you the best quality available (including 4K/60fps), for free.
+Most online converters are cluttered with intrusive ads and restrict high-quality downloads (4K or higher) behind paywalls.
+NexStream provides a clean, ad-free solution that leverages `yt-dlp` to deliver the best quality available—including 4K/60fps—for free.

 ---